kjfreidhof/Ubuntu-Docos/README.md

 # This script has alot going on with it so let me explain here the best i can

-their are 6 scripts here
+their are 2 scripts here

 their is a

-user.sh

-remove.sh

-pkg.sh

-adblock.sh

-brave.sh

-spotify.sh
+Docos.sh
+and a
+firefox.sh

 # Warning
 run this script at your own risk i am not responsible for breaking your system when you run this script